Hills and mills of Mas-Saintes-Puelles

 Description of the walk

-(S/E) Head to the top of the square and follow Rue du Monument.
-At the end, turn left onto Rue de la Mairie.
+(S/E) Head towards the top of the square and follow Rue du Monument.
+At the end of the street, turn left onto Rue de la Mairie.

 (1) A few dozen metres further on, turn right onto Chemin de Tubery.
-It soon turns left and begins to climb.
+It soon veers left and begins to climb.
 At the last houses, the tarmac gives way to a wide dirt track.
-Join another track, follow it as it continues on to another, higher track, and continue straight ahead.
+Join another track, follow it as it joins another, higher up, and continue straight on.

 (2) Ignore a turn-off to the left and continue for about 50 metres.

-(3) Ignore a turn-off on the right and continue straight ahead (south).
+(3) Ignore a turn-off to the right and continue straight on (south).

-(4) At the next crossroads, take the first path downhill on the right (Chemin de Passelis; be careful to spot this turn-off).
-Head into the valley and descend.
+(4) At the next crossroads, take the first path down to the right (Chemin de Passelis; be careful to spot this turn-off).
+Head down into the valley and descend.

-(5) You will come to a small road (Chemin de la Bousquette).
-Follow it as it continues and cross the hamlet of Le Passelis, continuing downhill.
+(5) You’ll come out onto a small road (Chemin de la Bousquette); follow it as it continues and cross the hamlet of Le Passelis, continuing to descend.
 Turn right with the road (ignore a marked path on the right), then left.

-(6) Before a left-hand bend in the road, turn right onto a path that climbs and soon turns sharply to the right.
-Follow this path for a long time, which climbs gently through the woods, with a few bends, and ignore various more or less passable paths on the sides.
-Come out onto a ridge that offers a superb panorama of the Lauragais hills and the Pyrenees.
+(6) Before a left-hand bend in the road, turn right onto a path that climbs and soon bends sharply to the right.
+Follow this path for a long while; it climbs gently through the woods, with a few bends, and ignore the various more or less passable tracks on either side.
+You’ll come out onto a ridge offering a superb view of the Lauragais hills and the Pyrenees.

 (7) Follow the ridge to the left (east then east-northeast).
 Climb gently.
-At a crossroads, continue straight ahead and reach Pech des Carmes.
+At a junction, continue straight on to reach Pech des Carmes.
 Descend on the other side.

-(9) Cross the road to continue opposite on the D219 and cross the Ruisseau de Lava Basse stream.
-At the first crossroads, turn right onto Chemin des Écoles, which passes in front of... the school.
+(9) Cross the road and continue opposite onto the D219, crossing the Ruisseau de Lava Basse.
+At the first junction, turn right onto Chemin des Écoles, which passes in front of... the school.

 (10) Cross Rue de la Fontaine on the left-hand side.
 Ignore the first cul-de-sac on the left and take the next one, Impasse Als Moulis.
 At the end of the cul-de-sac, turn left onto an uphill path.
-Climb a few steps and continue uphill along the path.
+Climb a few steps and continue up the path.
 Pass by the foot of an old, fully restored mill.
-Continue along the path, which becomes steeper.
+Continue along the path; the slope becomes steeper.

-(11) At the edge of the woods, turn right onto a path and descend (do not continue straight ahead uphill).
-After a sharp right turn, you will come to a wider track.
-Follow it to the right, continuing straight ahead.
-The track becomes paved and leads to a small road.
+(11) As you emerge from the woods, turn right onto a path and head downhill (do not continue straight ahead uphill).
+After a sharp bend to the right, you’ll come out onto a wider track; follow it to the right as it continues.
+The track becomes tarmac and joins a small road.

-(12) Follow the road to the left at an acute angle.
-After about 250 metres, turn right onto a wide path.
+(12) Follow the road to the left at a sharp angle.
+After about 250 m, turn right onto a wide path.
 Cross a stream and climb gently up the other side.

-(13) At the next intersection, leave the path and take the trail on the left.
-A few dozen metres further on, turn left again onto an embankment.
+(13) At the next junction, leave the track and take the path to the left.
+A few dozen metres further on, turn left again onto a slope.
 Climb steeply, following intermittent markings on posts.
-When you reach a hillock, follow a more distinct trail on the left.
-There are several tracks on this small plateau, but they all lead to the same place.
-Follow the most obvious one.
+Once you reach a small hillock, follow a more distinct track to the left.
+On this small plateau, there are several tracks, but they all lead to the same place; follow the most clearly marked one.
 The path descends into a small valley and enters a copse.

-(14) At the exit, take the path that climbs to the left.
-It turns right, then makes a sharp left turn and climbs for 150 metres (without going all the way to the top of the small pass).
+(14) At the exit, take the path climbing up to the left.
+It turns right, then makes a sharp left-hand bend and climbs for 150 m (without going all the way up to the small pass).

-(15) 100 m from the ridge (altitude 290 m), on the right, heading north-west, turn sharply onto a grassy path that climbs diagonally (be careful, depending on the passage and the height of the grass, the start may be difficult to spot).
-It arrives at the ridge and runs along a fence on the right.
-Go from one hillock to another and keep heading north-west.
+(15) 100 m from the ridge (alt.
+290 m), on the right, heading north-west, take a sharp turn onto a grassy path that climbs diagonally (note: depending on the terrain and the height of the grass, the start of the path may be difficult to spot).
+It reaches the ridge and runs alongside a fence on the right.
+Go from one hillock to the next, keeping a north-westerly direction.
 The path then turns west-north-west and overlooks the D264.
-Finally, descend and join this road.
+Finally, head down and join this road.

 (16) Follow the D264 to the left.
 At the first junction, turn right onto the D415 towards Cumiès and cross a stream.

-(17) Immediately afterwards, take a wide track that branches off to the right (ignore a path further to the right).
-At the fork that appears immediately, turn left onto the track.
-Climb up the hillside to reach another track.
+(17) Immediately afterwards, take a wide track that runs diagonally to the right (ignore a path further to the right).
+At the Fork in the road that appears straight away, turn left onto the track.
+Climb up the hillside to come out onto another track.

-(18) Turn right at an acute angle.
-Walk along the hillside, heading north-east.
+(18) Turn right at a sharp angle.
+Walk along the edge of the hillside, heading north-east.
 Then turn left towards a relay tower.

-(19) At a fork, keep left.
+(19) At a fork in the road, keep left.
 At a water tank, take the wide path that descends to the right.
 Join a small tarmac road.

-(20) Follow the road straight ahead and pass at the foot of the relay tower.
+(20) Follow the road straight on and pass the base of the relay tower.

 (21) At the start of a left-hand bend and a descent, leave the road and take a wide dirt track on the right.
-Follow this track straight ahead until you reach the crossroads you took at the start of the walk.
+Follow this track straight on until you reach a junction you passed at the start of the walk.

 (3) Then turn left.

-(2) After about 100 metres, take the path on the right.
-Descend gently and pass close to the curious and superb Laffont mills.
+(2) After about a hundred metres, take the path on the right.
+Walk gently downhill and pass close to the curious and superb Laffont mills.
 Further on, rejoin the tarmac road and continue along it.

-(20) At the intersection, turn left towards the village centre.
+(20) At the junction, turn left towards the village centre

 Waypoints